stylus/stylus/docs/selectors.md

         border: 2px solid #eee;
       }

+### Root Reference

+The `/` character at the start of the selector is a root reference.
+It references the root context and this means the selector won't prepend the parent's selector to it (unless you would use it with `&`).
+It is helpful when you need to write some styles both to some nested selector and to another one, not in the current scope.

+    textarea
+    input
+      color #A7A7A7
+      &:hover,
+      /.is-hovered
+        color #000

+Compiles to:

+    textarea,
+    input {
+      color: #a7a7a7;
+    }
+    textarea:hover,
+    input:hover,
+    .is-hovered {
+      color: #000;
+    }

 ### selector() bif

 You can use the built-in `selector()` to get the current compiled selector.
 Could be used inside mixins for checks or other clever things.